OPERATION OF THE ASTROLABE

 The result is the semperlatent latitude for the target.

-This function applies to targets of southern declination.
-For
+This function applies to targets of southern delination.
+It also

-This function has limited value in this astrolabe.
-The rete cuts
+has limited range in this astrolabe necause the rete cuts off at the

 Find the dates of the white night season